-Many members of Team SKA work within industry, collaborating with research institutions and government bodies around the world to design the SKA’s core elements.
+Many members of Team SKA work have joined the project via industry partners, collaborating with research institutions and government bodies around the world to design the SKA’s core elements.

-Tell me about your background – did you always want to work in engineering?
+Tell us about your background – did you always want to work in engineering?

 My background is quite varied but has predominately been in ICT and Telecommunications.
 Ever since I was little I have always loved tech, although the term ‘tech’ in my day was nothing like it is now!

 When I was eight or nine, I was the girl playing Donkey Kong or Elite (a game about being a trader in space, no less!).
 In fact, one way I would spend time with my mum was to sit and code my own games on my Amstrad; I was never particularly good at it, but this gave me an appreciation for how both computers and coding work.

 You first joined Team SKA through Aurecon – talk us through your route to getting there.

 I initially became aware of the SKA project in the mid-2000’s, as Aurecon had some very early input into one of the engineering calculations for (what became) the ASKAP foundation.
 I was immediately captivated by the idea of such a significant project with so many complex questions and issues to be worked.

 I became involved with the Industry side of the project very early on; attending briefings, joining the Australian SKA Industry Consortium (ASKAIC) and absorbing whatever I could learn about it.
 Never once was it a chore for me to learn something new about SKA.

 When Australia was working through its bid to become the host country, I put my hand up to assist in the collation of the response documentation.
 Back then it was all manual too – literally thousands of pages meticulously proof-read, tripled checked, bound and boxed and mailed off for consideration; a bit of light reading for the reviewers, no less.